avitorio/outstatic/.changeset/add-block-library.md

 - Add a Block Library for defining reusable MDX blocks and inserting them from the editor slash command.
 - Add a copy button to MDX block code previews in the editor.
+- Avoid marking documents as changed when existing MDX is normalized into custom blocks.